Jot-codes/dots-hyphens-hashes/markdown.md

-#Having a Cat
+# Having a Cat
 Cats are cute and you can spend hours on watching movies with funny cats on the Internet.
 Hence, you would like to have one.
-Having a cat is both joy and resposibility.
+Having a cat is both joy and responsibility.
 Make sure that you are aware of all nice things that cat brings to your home.

-##Before Getting a Cat
+## Before Getting a Cat
 Before you take a cat to your home, make sure that you have the following items:
 *litter box
 *two bowls